Block cipher mode of operation: Galois/counter (GCM)

 Galois/counter mode (GCM) combines the well-known counter mode of encryption with the new Galois mode of authentication.
 The key feature is the ease of parallel computation of the Galois field multiplication used for authentication.
 This feature permits higher throughput than encryption algorithms.

 GCM is defined for block ciphers with a block size of 128 bits.
 Galois message authentication code (GMAC) is an authentication-only variant of the GCM which can form an incremental message authentication code.
 Both GCM and GMAC can accept initialization vectors of arbitrary length.
 GCM can take full advantage of parallel processing and implementing GCM can make efficient use of an instruction pipeline or a hardware pipeline.
 The CBC mode of operation incurs pipeline stalls that hamper its efficiency and performance.

 Like in CTR, blocks are numbered sequentially, and then this block number is combined with an IV and encrypted with a block cipher E, usually AES.
 The result of this encryption is then XORed with the plaintext to produce the ciphertext.
 Like all counter modes, this is essentially a stream cipher, and so it is essential that a different IV is used for each stream that is encrypted.

 The ciphertext blocks are considered coefficients of a polynomial which is then evaluated at a key-dependent point H, using finite field arithmetic.
 The result is then encrypted, producing an authentication tag that can be used to verify the integrity of the data.
 The encrypted text then contains the IV, ciphertext, and authentication tag.

 Counter with cipher block chaining message authentication code (CCM)

 Counter with cipher block chaining message authentication code (counter with CBC-MAC; CCM) is an authenticated encryption algorithm designed to provide both authentication and confidentiality.
 CCM mode is only defined for block ciphers with a block length of 128 bits.

 Synthetic initialization vector (SIV)

 Synthetic initialization vector (SIV) is a nonce-misuse resistant block cipher mode.

 SIV synthesizes an internal IV using the pseudorandom function S2V.
-S2V is a keyed hash is based on CMAC, and the input to the function is:
+S2V is a keyed hash based on CMAC, and the input to the function is: